digitalandrew/iot_hardware_hacking/testing_notes/testing_notes.md

 ![image](https://iot-hw-hacking-resources.s3.us-east-2.amazonaws.com/router_opened.jpg)

-Noted three chips of interest on the PCB for further inspection (shown as details A, B, and C in picture below)
+Noted three chips of interest on the PCB for further inspection (shown as details A, B, and C in the picture below)

 ![image](https://iot-hw-hacking-resources.s3.us-east-2.amazonaws.com/router_areas_of_interest.jpg)